Skip to main content Skip to secondary navigation

 • In accepting the nomination, candidates are affirming that, if chosen for the fellowship, s/he will accept the fellowship.

-Carnegie’s Selection Criteria and Process:
+Carnegie’s Selection Criteria and Process

-• Originality and promise of the idea, as it relates to the four program topics
+• Originality and promise of the idea

 • Quality of the proposal